This post contains affiliate links and I may earn a commission if you make a purchase.

-One bonus to using eBooks over textbooks are of course the weight of them.
-You can carry your tablet wherever you want and it holds more books than you can ever dream of physically carrying.
-Reading and navigating an ebook is super easy too, depending on which app you’re using.
+One bonus to using eBooks over textbooks is, of course, the weight of them.
+You can carry your tablet wherever you want, and it holds more books than you can ever dream of physically carrying.
+Reading and navigating an ebook is super easy, too, depending on which app you’re using.
 You can easily swipe to change pages, go to a specific page number, bookmark pages, highlight text, and search for keywords.

 Purchase An Older Edition